 Richard: He would not tell us.

-Evelyne: Not tell you.
-What about the detail report he gave you on how the system worked in January of 1984?
+Evelyne: Not tell you?
+What about the detailed report he gave you on how the system worked in January of 1984?

 Evelyne: You don't remember getting a report called "Rapport sur le calcul et les prévisions des gains et pertes sur transactions en devises étrangères"? ("Report On The Calculation and Forecast of Foreign Currency Transactions", my translation.
 Richard, a francophone by birth, insisted on testifying in English.)